swanapole/git-search/README.md

 As long as you have a compatible browser the document will work.
 Internet Connection is required to initiate API connection

 ## Known Bugs
-Not seen any but the user is welcome to identify any if available
+Not seen any but the user is welcome to identify any if available.

 ## Behaviour Driven Development
 -The program should return a user's profile details when the correct username is entered in the User Profile section.